 - A large proportion (90% or higher) of the Southern Zone quota is landed on the Florida east coast. - A commercial split season for the Southern Zone would ensure that a portion of the Southern Zone quota would be available in the later months of the fishing year, even if there is a high level of harvest in the earlier months. - In general, landings patterns for the Southern Zone show that landings are at high levels in the spring and start to decrease in the summer.
-The months of September through November usually have the lowest landings levels of the year, followed by an increase starting in November or December (Figure 5, (Figure 2.4.1 in the amendment document)). - Fishermen report that although landings in the fall months usually start to increase in November, in some years the king mackerel become abundant in October. - Please see the draft CMP Amendment 26 (Attachment 3a), Section 2.4 for more details.
+The months of September through November usually have the lowest landings levels of the year, followed by an increase starting in November or December (Figure 5, (Figure 2.4.1 in the amendment document)). - Fishermen report that although landings in the fall months usually start to increase in November, in some years the king mackerel become abundant in October. - In years of high landings (2009/10), there may be high landings in March that may affect season 1 landings reaching a split season quota. - Please see the draft CMP Amendment 26 (Attachment 1), Section 2.4 for more details.

-Figure 5.
+Figure 8.
 King mackerel commercial landings in the Southern Zone by month for fishing years 1998-99 through 2013-14.
 The solid line shows the average pounds per month, and the gray shaded area includes pounds per month with CI= 95%.